 These are just some of the industries that commonly use shell and tube heat exchangers.

 The number of industries that use shell and tube heat exchangers is extremely large because these heat exchangers can help with several different processes, including:

 - Preheating feed water or other liquid

 - Condensing process vapour or steam

 - Evaporating process liquid or steam

 - Cooling hydraulic and lube oil

-Let’s examine some of the parts of the heat exchanger to understand the different design configurations.
+Let’s examine some of the elements of the heat exchanger to understand the different design configurations.

 The shell encases the tube bundle and other internal components.

-One of the key aspects of shell design is material.
+One of the critical aspects of shell design is the materials of construction.
 The shell needs to be heat resistant and able to withstand temperature changes.
-In some processes, it might be essential that it’s corrosion resistant.
+In some processes, it must be corrosion-resistant.
 For example, shell and tube heat exchangers used in seawater or chemical processes often need to be corrosion resistant.